jbranchaud/blog/README.md

 -------

-Everything is licensed under the MIT License with the exception of the files and content contained with the _posts directory.
+Everything is licensed under the MIT License with the exception of the files and content contained within the _posts directory.
 See LICENSE for the details of the MIT License.